daniel-duke/DNAfold-docs/docsrc/source/caDNAno Examples.md

 In order to simulate DNA origami using DNAfold, the caDNAno design must fulfill two requirements:

-- The scaffold strand must contain a break at some point in the strand.
+- For computational reasons, the scaffold strand must contain a break at some point in the strand.
 This applies to both linear and circular scaffolds.
-Whether the scaffold is actually circular can be specified in the "input.txt" file, as explained in {doc}`Parameter Descriptions`.
+Whether the scaffold is actually circular or linear can be specified in the "input.txt" file, as explained in {doc}`Parameter Descriptions`.
 - Each crossover and strand break must be separated by a multiple of 8 bp.
-This is becuase DNAfold coarsens the DNA into beads, each of which represent exactly 8 bp, no more, no less.
-Thus, if a caDNAno design contains a crossover or strand break at a non-integer multiple of 8 bp away from another crossover or strand break, DNAfold will attempt to place a bead over the crossover or strand break, causing the code to throw an error.
+This is because DNAfold coarsens the DNA into beads, each of which represent exactly 8 bp, no more, no less.
+If a caDNAno design contains a crossover or strand break at a non-integer multiple of 8 bp away from another crossover or strand break, DNAfold will attempt to place a bead over the crossover or strand break, causing the code to throw an error.

-To make adhering to the multiple of 8 rule simple when designing a caDNAno structure, first choose the square grid.
-Notice that becuase square DNA origamis naturally have crossover opportunities every 8 bp, the grid in caDNAno has bold vertical bars every 8 bp.
+To make adherence to the multiple of 8 rule simple when designing a DNA origami structure, first choose the square grid option in caDNAno.
+Notice that becuase square lattice origamis naturally have crossover opportunities at multiples of 8 bp, the grid in caDNAno has bold vertical bars every 8 bp.
 When drawing your scaffold and staple strands on the grid, simply ensure all crossovers and strand breaks fall across one of these bold bars.

+Copies of the correct examples discussed below are located in the "examples" folder within the DNAfold GitHub repository.
+Corresponding "input.txt" files are also provided.

 ## Example: Incorrect 2D Structure